 54.2.
-Regrading During a Contest Season: The Executive Committee may regrade any soloist at any time during the contest season if such a course of action should be deemed necessary before June 1 .
-A soloist may not apply for regrade no later than June 1 of any competition year for mid-season consideration by the regrade committee.
+Regrading During a Contest Season: The Executive Committee may regrade any soloist at any time during the contest season if such a course of action should be deemed necessary, or in the event two different judges recommend a higher/lower grade for a member before June 1.
+In that circumstance, a soloist may apply for regrade no later than June 1 of any competition year for mid-season consideration by the regrade committee.
+Members who move grades mid-season will not be able to retain the aggregate points of their old grade.